LisaGenner/Pokedex-app/README.md

 # Key Features

-● Load data from an external source (API)
+● Load data from an external source (API).

 ● View a list of items